krafton-ai/KORani/README.md

         --task "QA"
     ```

     Below is the prompt used to generate the answer.
-You can modify it in the [link](prompts/QA.txt).
+You can modify it in the [QA link](prompts/QA.txt).

     ```python
     PROMPT = """\